thedataincubator/data-science-blogs/js-viz-packages.md

-# Ranking Popular Python Packages for Data Science
+# Ranking Popular JavaScript Visualization Packages for Data Science

 At [The Data Incubator](https://www.thedataincubator.com/), we pride ourselves on having the latest data science curriculum.
 Much of our curriculum is based on feedback from corporate and government partners about the technologies they are looking to learn.
 However, we wanted to develop a more data-driven approach to what we should be teaching in our [data science corporate training](https://www.thedataincubator.com/training.html) and our [free fellowship](https://www.thedataincubator.com/fellowship.html) for masters and PhDs looking to enter data science careers in industry.
 Here are the results.